Expanding Polyhedral Universe in Regge Calculus

-To avoid the complexity of carrying out the Regge calculus for the geodesic dome we regard it as a pseudo-regular polyhedron of edge length $l$ and assume that (\ref{eq:hcphu}) and (\ref{eq:mcphu}) still hold true.
+To avoid the complexity of carrying out the Regge calculus for the geodesic dome, we regard it as a pseudo-regular polyhedron of edge length $l$ and assume that Eqs. (\ref{eq:hcphu}) and (\ref{eq:mcphu}) still hold true.
 How about the Schl\"afli symbol $\{p,q\}$?
-Since all the faces of the geodesic dome is triangle, we use $p=3$.
-As for $q$, we employ average number of faces meeting at a vertex.
+Since all the faces of the geodesic dome are triangles, we use $p=3$.
+As for $q$, we employ the average number of faces meeting at a vertex.
 We thus assign the fractional Schl\"afli symbol for the geodesic dome of frequency $\nu$ as

-This recovers icosahedron for $\nu=1$ and approaches $\{3,6\}$ as $\nu$ gets large, which corresponds to the tessellation of flat plane with regular triangles.
-To see how the pseudo-regular polyhedron is close to the geodesic dome we note that numerically the deviation of the averaged edge length $\bar l$ of the geodesic domes from $l$ satisfies for $\nu\geq3$
+This recovers the icosahedron for $\nu=1$ and approaches $\{3,6\}$ as $\nu$ gets large, which corresponds to the tessellation of a flat plane with regular triangles.
+To see how the pseudo-regular polyhedron is close to the geodesic dome, we note that numerically the deviation of the averaged edge length $\bar l$ of the geodesic domes from $l$ satisfies, for $\nu\geq3$,

 Hence it is legitimate to think of $l$ as the averaged edge length of the corresponding geodesic dome.